Kryptor uses strong, fast, and modern cryptographic algorithms.

 Always remember to store your passwords in a password manager and back up keyfiles to external storage.

 In theory, yes.
-If you keep a backup of the source code, program version, and executable, then you should still be able to decrypt old files after several years.
-The file format is documented here and can be determined from the source code.
+If you keep a backup of the source code and executable, then you should still be able to decrypt old files after several years.
+Furthermore, the file format is documented here and can be determined from the source code, meaning someone else could recreate Kryptor if something was to happen to me.

 If you are bad with passwords or just want to remember a single password, then you should use an encryption private key for file encryption.